 It might be possible to develop sanctions by treating the morality of veganism as given.
 It takes seriously the idea that veganism should be the default.
 It rejects the framing of many standard ethical theories out of hand.
 Or at least, it forces them to place the wellbeing of nonhumans far closer to the center.

 The very debate over the ethics of veganism assumes that the issue is open.
 We do not debate the ethics of torturing children for fun.
 We ought to approach veganism the same way.
 Let’s start ethics with the idea that torturing and killing billions of creatures a month for taste is wrong.
 The assumption is as safe as any other.

-As an addendum, I chose the example of torturing children for fun intentionally because it closely resembles what we in fact do to billions of nonhumans.
+As an addendum, I chose the example of torturing children for fun intentionally because it closely resembles what we in actuality do to billions of nonhumans.
 It also illustrates something odd about the phrase ‘obligatory veganism’.
 It follows from #3 above that veganism is in principle a restrictive moral position.
 That is, it lists a number of actions that you should not perform.
 In that respect, it is like our obligation not to torture children.
 Just don’t do it.
 It isn’t that hard.
 Every time you pass someone on the sidewalk, in a sense, you’ve fulfilled your obligation not to be randomly violent towards strangers.
 Congratulations!
 (Though you’re not really a hero.)

 Obligatory veganism takes the same form.
 When you pass a human, dog, cat, duck, pig, cow, etc. on the sidewalk, don’t catch, torture, and kill it.
 And don’t pay for others to do it on your behalf.
 Just don’t do it.
 It shouldn’t be hard.
 Unfortunately, we live in a world where living by the restriction often is hard.
 That’s what we ought to change.
 Moral philosophy can do its part.